 By Kate Wilson

-Jenny Hastings was diagnosed with intrahepatic cholestasis of pregnancy (ICP) at 34 weeks when pregnant with her first-born child, George (now five years old).
+Jenny Hastings was diagnosed with intrahepatic cholestasis of pregnancy (ICP) at 34 weeks when pregnant with her first-born child, George.
 Like thousands of other women across the globe, Jenny had never heard of the condition until diagnosis.
 Jenny’s experience of ICP’s symptoms were thought to be typical of every pregnancy: ‘I felt like I had flu, run down and really under the weather.
 I was so shocked I remember bursting into tearsI was itchy, but I just thought that’s just how you felt in pregnancy’.
 Jenny was under a lot of pressure at work in addition to this, having to oversee an entire department at a large comprehensive school and organise cover for another member of staff.
 ‘My mum noticed that I had raw skin on my hands and feet; she’d been a nurse previously and knew this could be a sign of something more than just pregnancy itself.
 I saw my midwife and she did a blood test, which confirmed I had ICP’.
-Jenny was diagnosed at 32 weeks with her second-born, Phoebe, now 15 months.
+Jenny was diagnosed at 32 weeks with her second-born, Phoebe.

 Another challenge faced by Jenny was the diagnosis of ICP being dismissed: ‘My mum was concerned, as she had heard of the condition previously so she was fantastic.
 However, I remember other family members being fairly dismissive.
 They hadn’t heard of the condition and I remember them telling me I shouldn’t believe what I read online: they were certain it wasn’t that bad’.
 People are still seemingly naïve when it comes to ICPJenny recalls her best friend being highly supportive and taking the condition seriously; however, even during her second pregnancy others still felt she was overreacting: ‘People are still seemingly naïve when it comes to ICP and I remember feeling quite silly, even though by then I was involved in the charity and knew much more about the condition’.